-And I’m back!
-I’ve been busy… I took a hiatus mostly because I’ve uninspired to write anything new.
+I’m back!
+From a hiatus I took mostly because I’ve uninspired to write anything new.
 I have TOO MANY unpublished posts.
 BUT ALAS I’M HERE, INSPIRED, AND READY TO SHED SOME LIGHT ON MY TEACHER ENDEAVORS AND THOUGHTS.

 I’m IN my fifth year of teaching and this year has been UNLIKE ANY OTHER.
 The confidence and clarity I’ve gained this year has made this a magical year thus far.
 I’VE questionED EVERYTHING.
 I’VE useD every opportunity to tap into the knowledge of MORE EXPERIENCED teachers.
 I HAVE A NEWFOUND respect FOR VETERAN TEACHERS.
 THIS SHIT IS TOUGh.
 I empathize with brand new teachers and I often reminisce about my first year.